leangjia/blender_docs/manual/modeling/modifiers/generate/booleans.rst

    other cases (especially "opened" meshes, :term:`Non-manifold` but without any self-intersections) will usually work well, but might give odd glitches and artifacts in some cases.

-   You should also avoid any co-planar faces (or co-linear edges) between both operands, those also tend to give issues currently.

 .. tip::

    If you have marked your objects to show the edges